dev-academy-programme/concepts/javascript/es6-syntax-1.md

 }
 ```

+This makes it available to _import_.
 There are multiple ways to import items from modules.
 To import default values like the `joinStrings` function above:

 ```js
 // app.js